ismiljanic/SyntaxBase-moderation-microservice/docs/docs.md

 ### 6.2 Error Analysis

-Error analysis revealed several recurring misclassification patterns:
+A detailed error analysis was performed across all models to identify patterns in misclassification and contextual limitations.

+**General Observations:**
-- **False negatives** commonly occurred in borderline or sarcastic comments where toxicity was context-dependent (e.g., “you’re such a genius” used ironically).
+- **False negatives** frequently occurred in borderline, sarcastic, or obfuscated comments, where toxicity depended on subtle context or implied meaning.
+Examples include masked threats or ironic statements (e.g., “you’re such a genius” used sarcastically).
-- **False positives** were occasionally triggered by emotionally charged but non-toxic language (e.g., political or passionate debate comments).
+- **False positives** were occasionally triggered by emotionally charged or strongly opinionated but non-toxic text, including political debates or passionate discussions.
-- **Domain shift** was evident in comments with slang, memes, or context-specific abbreviations not well represented in the Jigsaw dataset.
+- **Domain shift** was evident in comments with slang, memes, numeric/character substitutions (e.g., “L0L imagine thinking you’re sm@rt, u cl0wn”), and context-specific abbreviations not represented in the training dataset.

-LLM evaluation highlighted:
+**Classical and Transformer Models:**
+- Classical TF-IDF + XGBoost models are fast and interpretable but struggle with obfuscation and minority classes (`severe`/`toxic`).
+- DistilBERT and ToxicBERT improved detection of subtle toxicity, yet errors persisted for highly obfuscated, sarcastic, or context-dependent comments.
+- ToxicBERT’s domain-specific pretraining helped slightly with indirect toxicity, but misclassifications still occurred on heavily masked threats.

+**LLM Evaluation (Qwen3-4B-Thinking):**
+- Demonstrated superior contextual understanding, successfully reconstructing meaning from obfuscated or sarcastic text.
-- Superior handling of indirect toxicity and sarcasm compared to classical and transformer models.
+- Handled minority classes and complex comment structures better than both classical and transformer models.
-- Occasional over-flagging of neutral comments, suggesting the need for confidence thresholds or hybrid verification with transformer models.
+- Occasionally flagged neutral comments as toxic, highlighting the need for confidence thresholds or hybrid verification using transformer models for balanced precision-recall trade-offs.

+**Key Insights:**
+- Obfuscation in text remains a critical challenge, emphasizing the value of semantic reasoning over purely lexical approaches.
+- A hierarchical or hybrid approach, combining classical filters, transformers, and LLM reasoning, maximizes both efficiency and nuanced toxicity detection.
+- Per-class analysis confirms that LLMs achieve the most consistent performance across `mild`, `safe`, `severe`, and `toxic` categories, while classical and transformer models exhibit notable weaknesses in minority classes.

 ### 6.3 Computational Trade-offs